 Private practice with offices in Dallas, TX and Los Angeles, CA

 David holds a master’s degree in psychology and is completing doctoral studies in psychology at CalSouthern University.
 He is licensed in California and Texas as a Marriage and Family Therapist.
 David underwent an extensive internship and training with the creator of Reparative Therapy, Dr. Joseph Nicolosi at Thomas Aquinas Psychological Clinic.
 He now operates his own private practices in Encino, Calif. and Dallas, Texas.

-His practices consist almost entirely of SSA men who seek orientation change.
+His practices consist almost entirely of same-sex attracted men who seek orientation change.
 David is a member of the California Association of Marriage and Family Therapists and the American Psychological Association, and he holds training courses in Reparative Therapy for licensed counselors and ministers.
 He often speaks about Reparative Therapy on news shows and for churches and men’s groups.
 David holds to the belief that authentic manhood and the fulfillment of same-sex emotional needs is a marvelous and healing experience.